 When it comes to capsule coffee, you’re probably most familiar with the Nespresso-made variety, but you can buy machines and capsules that use them from many other companies.
 These machines were developed in order to provide you with an authentic coffee taste, without the money or effort required to purchase and operate a manual coffee machine.

-Simply purchase coffee capsules that will fit your machine, put them into the designated space, and it will pump out a measured shot of coffee into your cup.
-Empty capsules can (usually) be recycled, and the machines have no complex parts to clean, all of which makes them an attractive low-maintenance option for at-home espresso.
+- Some empty capsules can be recycled, and the machines have no complex parts to clean, all of which makes them an attractive low-maintenance option for at-home espresso.

 However, the downside to this unrivalled convenience is the fact that you’ve got absolutely no control over the flavour of your coffee, besides determining how diluted the shot of coffee is (most machines let you select from small, medium, and large cup sizes).
 While different capsules will have different strengths and flavour profiles, you’re still left choosing from pre-set options rather than creating your own tailored cup of coffee.
 For the most casual of coffee drinkers this may be satisfactory, but some of us may want something a little more involved and varied.
 So where do you go?